haxtheweb/edtechjoker/draft-outline.md

 - Starting to explore how we break this up and establishing our brand as a company / pod as well as the target association we are geared towards

 # 12.2
 - Additional review of a specific aspect of this project which is the menu.
-Looking at JSON Outline Schema as a data standard in order to turn it into a menu
+Looking at [JSON Outline Schema](https://github.com/haxtheweb/json-outline-schema) as a data standard in order to turn it into a menu
 - Additional review of the calendar / schedule aspect of this.
 How we might envision that data loading and being presented
+- Model data with your pod:
+  - Draw a picture of your menu and a few menu items, diagraming size, spacing, functioanlity, touch vs hover vs focus, dark mode, mobile, etc
+  - How do the parts of the picture relate to data coming from a [JSON Outline Schema](https://github.com/haxtheweb/json-outline-schema) response
+  - Can this response data be used to power any other aspects of your interface?
+  - Draw a picture of your calendar widget, diagraming size, spacing, functionality, mobile vs desktop, dark mode, etc
+  - How should data be modeled for the request to this endpoint?
+What information is needed?
+What's the simplest way of conveying this information?
+- As part of attendence, submit drawings / white board postings to the day's team's thread.

 # 12.3
 - Additional working time together as a pod and to ask questions
+- Use these class periods to get deeper feedback on your development efforts

 # Homework
 - See research check in details above.
 Needing to have screenshots, whiteboards, names, a plan for the brand
+- Submit to the dropbox